Alvaropz/C_problems_CS50/README.md

 ## General Info:

-These are a series of problems with progressive difficulty levels provided by CS50 course.
+This is a series of problems with progressive difficulty levels provided by CS50 course.

 Every problem had to pass their own tests provided by CS50 developers.